 The sticky truth about blogging: what most won’t say and why it might still be worth your time

 If you’re anything like me, you have a deep, meaningful relationship with Pinterest.
-I mean, I check Pinterest more than I do Google, most of the time.
+I mean, I check Pinterest more often than I do Google, most of the time.
 I have found their search engine to be incredibly powerful and inspiring!

 Of course, when I started searching for work from home ideas, my go-to place was Pinterest.
 I did tons of research on the different options I found and took my sweet time narrowing it down to what I felt I could do best and to what I would totally love.
 The result was: blogging!